Chillies

 - Blossom end rot– a lack of calcium will cause the fruit to rot at the tip while still on the plant.
 Australian soils are commonly calcium deficient so apply dolomite or lime at planting and then midway through the growing season.
 It can also be caused by irregular watering during hot weather so ensure regular deep watering at all times.
 Apply OCP eco-hydrate to help improve water penetration and retentions.

-- Root knot nematodes – these are tiny tiny worms that cause terrible problems by attacking and distorting roots.
+- Root knot nematodes – these are tiny worm-shaped pests that cause terrible problems by attacking and distorting roots.
 Roots are unable to absorb sufficient nutrients and water so plants grow poorly and wilt in hot weather.
-Prevention is the key by preparing the soil with organic matter before planting (manure and compost) and practicing crop rotation.
+Prevention is the key by preparing the soil with OCP eco-nemguard before planting and then reapplying every 4-6 weeks.
+Boosting the soil with organic matter (manure and compost) and practicing crop rotation is also helpful at keeping nematode numbers down.